 What will you need to do?

-In addition to changing your dialing procedures, all services, automatic dialing equipment, or other types of equipment that are programmed to dial a 7-digit number will need to be reprogrammed to use the new dialing procedure.
-Some examples are life safety systems or medical devices, PBXs, fax machines, Internet dial-up numbers, alarm and security systems or gates, speed dialers, mobile phone contact lists, call forwarding settings, voicemail services, and similar functions, etc. Be sure to check your website, business checks, contact information, and your personal or pet ID tags to ensure the area code is included.
+In addition to changing your dialing procedures, all services, automatic dialing dquipment, or other types of equipment that are programmed to dial a 7-digit number will need to be reprogrammed to dial a 7-digit number will need to be reprogrammed to use the new dialing procedure.
+Some examples are life safety systems or medical devices, PBXs, fax machines, Internet dial-up numbers, alarm and security systems or gates, speed dialers, mobile phone contact lists, call forwarding settings, voicemail services, and similar functions, etc. Be sure to your website, business checks, contact information, and your personal or pet ID tags to ensure the area code is included.

 What will remain the same?